maciej-ka/learning-notes/various.md

 devtools try the best to reassemble
 and tell where does a result line of code come from

+### Editing website with chrome devtools
+#### add new style
+click + on styles subtab to add new rule

+#### scroll into view
+right click element on dom
+"Scroll into view"

+#### hide and show elements
+press H

+also
+delete / duplicate

+#### html breakpoints
+right click on element
+break on
+will observe what javascript creates/modifies it
+what javascript creates this element?
+you can select to observe:
+  creation or change in subtree
+  only changes in attributes
+  right before remove

+#### color picker and color palette
+also change between rbg / hsl / lch / lab
+also you can see and select from color palletes (like material)
+also long click on color from pallete to see variants

+#### show contrast information
+only works on text elements

+go to experiments / anable accesibility AAA
+select color in styles, open color picker

+shows area in color picker where color is accessible
+this also depends on font size

 ### NetworkOptimization
 ### Lighthouse Audits